A History of BIRMINGHAM Places & Placenames . . . from A to Y

 First record 1564

-This was the location of the first tollgate on the Kingsbury Turnpike which had been opened in 1826.
+This was the location of the first tollgate on the Kingsbury Turnpike opened in 1826.
 The gate keeper in 1841 was Jonathan Statham.
-In 1872 the road was disturnpiked and became the responsibility of the Warwickshire County authorities.
+In 1872 the road was disturnpiked and became the responsibility of Warwickshire County.